Dual Selective Fusion Transformer Network for Hyperspectral Image Classification: Introduction

-To address these issues, this paper proposes a novel Selective Transformer (SFormer) for HSI classification, which selects the most valuable and relevant spatial-spectral information within a reasonable receptive field.
-SFormer is designed with the understanding that objects of different scales require varying contextual information.
-To accommodate this, the model incorporates a Kernel Selection Transformer Block (KSTB), which dynamically selects kernels of appropriate sizes, optimizing the receptive fields for effective spatial-spectral feature extraction.
-Furthermore, rather than utilizing all tokens for dense attention calculation, SFormer introduces a Token Selective Transformer Block (TSTB).
-This block selects the most relevant tokens with the highest attention values with a group strategy that can directly utilize the 3D HSI characteristic.
-These selective mechanisms allow SFormer to capture the most significant and appropriate spatial-spectral information within an optimal receptive field.
+To address these issues, this paper proposes a novel Dual Selective Fusion Transformer Network (DSFormer) for HSI classification, which selects and fuses the most valuable and relevant spatial-spectral information within a reasonable receptive field.
+To accommodate this, DSFormer incorporates a Kernel Selective Fusion Transformer Block (KSFTB), which dynamically selects and integrates multiple convolutional kernels of appropriate sizes, optimizing the receptive fields to obtain effective spatial-spectral features.
+Furthermore, rather than utilizing all tokens for dense attention calculation, DSFormer introduces a Token Selective Fusion Transformer Block (TSFTB).
+This block selects the most relevant tokens of the highest attention values for fusion through a spectral grouping strategy that can directly utilize the 3D HSI characteristic.
+These selective mechanisms allow DSFormer to produce the most significant and appropriate spatial-spectral information within an optimal receptive field.
 The main contributions of this study are summarized as follows: